Read or buy our book, Build: Elements of an Effective Software Organization →

 Review requests in GitHub are a convenient way to let others know that your code is ready for review.
 While a review can be requested manually, we recommend setting up a CODEOWNERS file to automate requesting a review.
 The method is robust and doesn’t rely on individual authors remembering to request reviews.

 Reviews can also be requested from a team, via CODEOWNERS or manually, which distributes the responsibility among team members.
-Make sure reviews are done evenly by all developers instead of siloing reviews to a single person.
+This way, you can make sure reviews are done evenly by all developers instead of siloing reviews to a single person.

 Example of a CODEOWNERS file from Swarmia’s frontend repository telling GitHub to notify @swarmia/engineers team whenever a new PR is opened